 In any profession or career, some employees lag the performance of their peers.
 It turns out that radiology residency is no different from any other job in this respect.
-The key, however, is for either the employer to be able to identify the struggling worker or for the employee to recognize that he or she is struggling.
+The key, however, is that the employer can identify the struggling worker or that the employee can recognize that he or she is struggling.
 It is only when this process happens that interventions can occur.
-In addition, it is important for this process of identification to be early and effective.
-The goal of the radiology program is to help these residents along as soon as possible to allow early and more effective remediation.
-Early remediation can prevent the further downward spiral of a struggling resident that could lead to probation, suspension, or even worse, job loss.
-On occasion, there is no effective remediation for certain individuals, but that is rather the exception rather than the rule.
+Also, this process of identification needs to be early and effective.
+The radiology program’s goal is to help these residents along as soon as possible to allow rapid and more effective remediation.
+Early remediation can prevent a struggling resident’s further downward spiral that could lead to probation, suspension, or even worse, job loss.
+On occasion, there is no effective remediation for specific individuals, but that is instead the exception rather than the rule.

 How to Know If You Are Struggling Academically

-Readouts with your attending may help to make a self determination of whether you are struggling.
+Readouts with your attending may help to determine whether you are struggling.
 Are you able to answer routine questions appropriately?
-Is an attending that typically accepts resident dictations redictating everything you write?
-Is there a sense of frustration from your supervisor?
+Is an attending that typically accepts resident dictations re-dictating everything you write?
+Is your supervisor frustrated with you?
 Do your attendings provide you with some sense of independence during procedures similar to others in your program?
 These are some hints that all may not be quite right.

 How to Know If You Are Struggling Professionally